Where does customer service begin?

 It means you’ll need to invest in your employees.
 They should have the correct training and know what the business stands for to create a positive customer service culture continuously.

-5. Recognize and reward the success of the team members
+5. Company culture: Recognize and reward the success of the team

 Recognition is a powerful form of reward.
 Salespeople discuss financial rewards.
 Product developers work hard to demonstrate new technologies.
 However, most service people are actual people, not bots, or other forms of AI.
 This requires a lot of professional appreciation from executives and peers.